 The Intervention Research unit develops interventions based on identified health issues arising from regional or national data from "How are You?".
-Our way of transfering results from various data into practice is to establish interventions related to selected problems concerning health and well being.
+Our way of transferring results from various data into practice is to establish interventions related to selected problems concerning health and well-being.

 Our main activities consist of:

-- Developing complex intervention programmes to minimize inequality in health.
+- Developing complex intervention programmes to minimise inequality in health.

 - Evaluating aspects of implementation processes, organisation and effects.

 We focus on areas such as mental well-being and prevention of multimorbidity.
 Furthermore, we establish new ways of helping citizens with multimorbidity to guide them in a healthcare system focused on mono-diagnostics.
 This involves using innovation processes and research in citizen involvement, organisational structures and cross-sectional cooperation to benefit users, employees and organisations.